-The 20th century was the age of philosophy movements.
+The twentieth century was the age of philosophy movements.
 It saw the rise of a number of movements which were founded by intellectuals who had too much confidence in their own abilities.
-They were convinced that they were the raging bulls of philosophy—that they would demolish the china shop of all the dominant philosophies and make people accept a new worldview.
-But in the arena, there is a matador for every bull and likewise is the situation in the field of philosophy.
-The philosophical bulls were quickly cut down to size by the matadors of philosophy and every philosophy movement founded in the 20th century was ripped apart (became irrelevant).
-Philosophy needs wisdom; it needs knowledge of history and human psychology; it needs sympathetic attitude—it’s not a sport for bullheaded people.
+They were convinced that they were the raging bulls of philosophy, that they would demolish the china shop of all the dominant philosophies and make people accept a new worldview.
+But in the arena of philosophy, there is a matador for every bull.
+The philosophical bulls were quickly cut down to size by the matadors of philosophy and every philosophy movement founded in the twentieth century was ripped apart (became irrelevant).
+Philosophy needs wisdom; it needs knowledge of history and human psychology; it needs a sympathetic attitude.
+It is not a sport for bullheaded people.